osber1/loans/Notes.md

 - [ ] Add linting rules or something to check on build (codenarc).

+- [ ] I have questions about time amount and etc. errors handling.
+-
+- [ ] Integrations test should fail at nigh time.

 - [ ] Add queues with some logic (messaging or notification).

 - [ ] Add pagination and sorting with specification.